Drushyam 2

 Drushyam 2 was released on Amazon Prime Video on 25 November 2021.
+It received highly positive reviews from critics and audiences, claiming that the film's sequel is much better and improved than its predecessor.
+It was dubbed in Hindi as Aankhen 2 in 2023.

 Plot

 On the night of 3 August 2014, Janardhan sees Rambabu exiting an under-construction police station (burying Varun's body at the end of Drushyam) as he flees from the authorities after murdering his brother-in-law.
 He attempts to apologize to his wife and hide at their home but gets arrested.

 Six years later, Rambabu, Jyothi, Anju, and Anu are living semi-normally.
 After selling some land, Rambabu now owns a movie theatre and is producing a film of his own with renowned screenwriter Vinaya Chandra.
 Anju suffers from PTSD and seizures from her experience with the police.
 Jealous of Rambabu's wealth, the rest of the village claims Anju led Varun on and gossips about Rambabu and his family.
 Feeling isolated from the rest of her family, Jyothi forms a sister-like bond with her new neighbor Saritha, a government clerk, who is often abused by her alcoholic husband Sanjay, a real estate broker.